-Urinary incontinence is a common condition affecting 1 in 3 women.
+Urinary incontinence, or the involuntary leakage of urine, is a common condition affecting 1 in 3 women.
 Many people experiencing incontinence fail to seek help.
 There are different types of incontinence and many causes.
-With the correct assessment and treatment plan, incontinence can be cured.
-It is therefore strongly recommended to seek help.
-When continence cannot be achieved or fully achieved, or the woman chooses to forego surgical treatment, the use of continence pads is an option.
+With the correct assessment and treatment plan, incontinence can be cured or significantly reduced.
+Therefore, it is strongly recommended to seek help.
+When continence cannot be fully achieved, or the woman chooses to forego medical or surgical treatment, the use of continence pads is an option.